timothypratley/justice/README.md

 ### Relations

+Datalog rules have heads that define bindings and bodies that define relationships between those bindings.
 Strictly speaking, rules are not functions and do not produce results.
-Rules only have heads that define bindings and bodies that define relations.
-The concept of a result for a rule is an abstraction introduced to make them look like functions.

 The DataScript signature of the `ancestor` rule is `(ancestor ?descendant ?ancestor)`.
-The rule has 2 bindings!
+The rule has 2 bindings.
-Rules define complex relations, not queries.
+Rules define complex relationships, not queries.
-We defined the `ancestor` relationship between two entities.
-The `ancestor` rule defines a relationship between `descendants` and `ancestors`.
+The `ancestor` rule defines a relationship between entities; between `descendants` and `ancestors`.
 A query is formed by providing values that must be matched, or leaving variables unbound.
 We can choose to supply one input, all inputs, or none of the inputs.
-The find clause of the query will be all unbound variables.
+The find clause of the query contains all unbound variables.
 The find clause is implied by the inputs we chose to supply.

+Results for a rule is an abstraction introduced to make them look like functions.
+Quite often this is a useful abstraction.

 You can escape the result abstraction by calling the rule with it's full arity.